gitlabform/gitlabform/docs/contrib/local_development.md

 ```

 2. Run `pytest tests/acceptance` to start all tests
-To run only a single class with tests run f.e. `py.test tests/acceptance -k "TestArchiveProject"`.
+To run only a single class with tests run f.e. `pytest tests/acceptance -k "TestArchiveProject"`.

 ## Preview docs website locally